brentp/echtvar/README.md

 ### usage

-make (`encode`) a new echtvar file. this is usually done once  (or download from those provided in the [Release pages](https://github.com/brentp/echtvar/releases/latest)) and then the file can be re-used for the `anno` step with each new query file.
+make (`encode`) a new echtvar file. this is usually done once  (or download from those provided in the [Release pages](https://github.com/brentp/echtvar/releases/latest)) and then the file can be re-used for the annotation (`echtvar anno`) step with each new query file.

 ```
 echtvar \